TheHiddenObserver/StatInferImputeBV/README.md

 ## Citation

+If you use this code or data in your research, please cite our paper:

 **APA style:**

 Lin, Z., Huang, D., Xiong, Z., & Wang, H. (2025).
 Statistical inference for regression with imputed binary covariates with application to emotion recognition.
-The Annals of Applied Statistics, 19(1), 329-350.
+Annals of Applied Statistics, 19(1), 329-350.

 **BibTex**